This Ina Garten Chicken Caesar Club Sandwich packs well for picnics in the park or at the beach. And that dressing makes a great dip for your veggies!

 Caesar salad dressing is such a popular salad topping made even more fabulous when you make it yourself.
 The salty base of the dressing is anchovy paste, which I have a natural aversion to so I made a substitution.

-Instead of 1 1/2 tsp anchovy paste, I substituted it with 2 TBS capers for the salty flavor.
-Add that, the lemon juice, mayonnaise, dijon mustard, garlic and parsley and you have a tangy dressing for you sandwich.
+Instead of anchovy paste, I substituted it with capers for the salty flavor.
+Add that, the lemon juice, mayonnaise, dijon mustard, garlic and parsley and you have a freakishly delicious and tangy dressing for your sandwich.

 The great thing about sandwiches is that you can make it to your liking.
 You can easily swap out ingredients and substitute with what you have at hand.
 When you do make substitutions, try to keep the flavor profile the same (like swapping out salty anchovy paste for salty capers).